Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science: The Dataset

 The measurement of a construct such as "anger" or "cognitive activity" given a text can be operationalized as a feature in many ways, and is dictated by the requirements of downstream use-case(s).
 If the goal is to predict the level of anger expressed in a single utterance by a person in real-time, trained machine learning models or pre-trained large language models will be more accurate than word-level lexicon aggregates.
 If, on the other hand, our goal is to measure the changes in anger levels expressed on Twitter in the USA over the last decade, plotting the (normalized) density of usage of anger-associated words in tweets from each year is a valid measurement method.

 In other words, while lexicon-based methods are not as accurate as neural models at instance-level estimation (i.e, for estimating the sentiment of a particular sentence), they are comparable and sufficient when used as tools of aggregate-level analysis.
 This means that relative patterns of change, for comparing emotional intensity across different sources, or quantifying the patterns of changes in sentiment over a temporal period (longitudinal analysis), can be estimated with high accuracy using lexicon-based methods.
+The source resources also provide validation evidence for aggregate use \cite{vad-acl2018,Mohammad13,zhuang-etal-2024-heart}.

-In \citet{teodorescu2023evaluating}, the authors empirically demonstrate that emotion arcs (i.e, temporal fluctuations of valence intensity) obtained with word-level lexicons of valence highly correlate with the ground-truth arcs (with correlation scores $>0.9$) for social media texts, provided certain hyper-parameters (like the width of the temporal window) are appropriately set.
+In \citet{teodorescu2023evaluating}, the authors empirically demonstrate that emotion arcs (i.e, temporal fluctuations of valence intensity) with word-level lexicons of valence highly correlate with the ground-truth arcs (with correlation scores $>0.9$) for social media texts, provided certain hyper-parameters (like the width of the temporal window) are appropriately set.
 In the domain of digital humanities, \citet{ohman2024emotionarcs} measure the agreement of lexicon-generated arcs for classic fiction novels with human annotation, and find high consensus.
 In their work, the NRC emotion intensity lexicon was customized to the literary domain with a word-similarity measure, which is one of the recommended practices for the use of emotion lexicons \cite{Mohammad23ethicslex}.

-We note that \datasetName can in the future be expanded to annotate emotion and affect features using highly-accurate instance-level estimation models; however, the measurements obtained with lexicon-based features provide the necessary utility for the aggregate-level analysis that is of interest in the social sciences.